News

 Life expectancy in Birmingham is lower than the national average.

-For males, life expectancy is 77.2 years of ages and females is 81.9.
+For males, life expectancy in Birmingham is 76.9 years of age and females is 81.4.

 Whilst life expectancy isn’t particularly variable across the UK, there are some areas of concern.